hollandar/outrage-eventbus/README.md

 }
 ```

 3. Subscribe to a message using one of the Subscribe methods.
-The following uses an inline async to process messages of the type Outrage.EventBus.Messages.LogMessage.
+The following uses an inline async lambda to process messages of the type Outrage.EventBus.Messages.LogMessage.

 ```
 var rootEventBus = serviceProvider.GetService<IRootEventBus>();
 var subscriber = rootEventBus.Subscribe<LogMessage>((busContext, logMessage) => {
-  Console.log($"Received log message containing {logMessage.Message");
+  Console.WriteLine($"Received log message containing {logMessage.Message");
   return Task.CompletedTask;
 });
 ```
 Note: You should hold a reference to the subscriber until you no longer wish to receive the messages.
-The subscription it destroyed when the reference goes out of scope.
-There is no need to deregister a subscriber.
+The subscription is destroyed when the reference you hold goes out of scope.
+There is no need to deregister a subscriber because all subscribers are held by the event bus as a weak reference.

 4. Post a message onto the bus.
 ```